 National minorities in Sweden

-For a language to qualify as an official national minority language in Sweden, two conditions must be met: it must be a language, not a dialect, and it must have been spoken without interruption for at least three successive generations or 100 years.
+To qualify as an official national minority language in Sweden, the language must meet two conditions: it must be a language, not a dialect, and people must have spoken it without interruption for at least three successive generations or 100 years.

 The objective of Sweden’s National Minorities and Minority Languages Act (link in Swedish) from 2010 is to protect and promote the national minorities and their languages.
 In short, the law entails:

 - minorities’ right to information;